ircv3/ircv3-specifications/extensions/oper-tag.md

 ## Description

-The `draft/oper-tag` capability causes the server to add a [message tag][] to messages sent by a user who is currently an IRC operator.
+The `draft/oper-tag` capability causes the server to add the `draft/oper` and `draft/oper-role` [message tags][] to messages sent by a user who is currently an IRC operator.

-The tag MUST be named `draft/oper`.
-The value of the tag, if specified, MUST identify the operator.
+The `draft/oper` tag marks a user as an IRC operator.
+The value of this tag, if specified, MUST uniquely identify the operator.

+The `draft/oper-role` tag shows the role that a IRC operator has on a network (e.g. NetAdmin).
+This tag MUST only be sent on messages that have the `draft/oper`tag.

-The tag MUST be added by the ircd to all commands sent by a user (e.g. PRIVMSG, MODE, NOTICE, and all others) and SHOULD be added to any numeric replies sent on behalf of the user.
+Servers supporting this capability MAY be configured to restrict visibility of the tags or their values.
+For users who can see the tags they MUST be added by the IRC server to all commands sent by a user (e.g. `PRIVMSG`, `MODE`, `NOTICE`, etc) and SHOULD be added to any numeric replies sent on behalf of the user (e.g. `RPL_WHOSPCRPL`).

-Servers supporting this capability MAY be configured to restrict visibility of this tag or its value.

 ## Example

 Consider that I am identified to the `launchd` operator account while chatting with the `lunchd` nickname.
-I will send messages to three users with different configured levels of visibility.
+I will send messages to four users with different configured levels of visibility.

     @draft/oper=launchd :lunchd PRIVMSG full_access_friend :it's me!
+    @draft/oper :lunchd PRIVMSG partial_access_friend :you can see I'm an oper
-    @draft/oper :lunchd PRIVMSG partial_access_friend :you can see I'm an oper :lunchd PRIVMSG unprivileged_friend :don't mind me
+    @draft/oper;draft/oper-role=NetAdmin :lunchd PRIVMSG partial_access_friend2 :you can see I'm an oper and my role :lunchd PRIVMSG unprivileged_friend :don't mind me

-[message tag]: ../extensions/message-tags
+[message tags]: ../extensions/message-tags